 Their soon to be released album Dipz Zebazios is a huge progression dynamically and musically from the band’s Australian Music Prize nominated debut Hex.Lover.Killer and highlights the ambitions of a group unwilling to sit at idle.

 Where Hex.Lover.Killer drew highly from darker earthbound energies & ethereal journeys, Dipz Zebazios provides a more boisterous, off the cuff and tripped out party atmosphere, recreating modern sounds with purely analogue techniques and instruments.
 “It’s meant to be fun”, chuckles frontman Elliott Hammond..

 A sprinkle of influence can be heard from touring alongside fellow genre-benders Primal Scream & Divine Fits but it’s the production and rhythmic values of The Roots, Jurassic Five and Outkast that really paved the direction of the album.
 Whilst the new sounds and approaches show depth and a willingness to push their songwriting to new places, they’ve maintained the core elements, which makes them such a special live force.
 In-line with their ethos of capturing a true moment, DZ was tracked live over just 3 Days in December, once again self-produced by the band.

 Hammond admits “It’s a definite sonic shift for us”, although he adds “it’s also something that we wanted to do to challenge ourselves and in turn, those who might not expect this from the band”.

-In the last 12 months, their songs have enjoyed great success with music placements in advertising and TV both here in Australia (Hurley Australian Surfing Open, Underbelly “Squizzy” TV series and Rebel Sport Commercial) and in the US (TV Series Bones, Graceland, Awkward, Franklin and Bash, Switched at Birth and Necessary Roughness.)
+Their songs have enjoyed great success with music placements in advertising and TV both here in Australia (Hurley Australian Surfing Open, Underbelly “Squizzy” TV series and Rebel Sport Commercial) and in the US (TV Series Bones, Graceland, Awkward, Franklin and Bash, Switched at Birth and Necessary Roughness.)